Childhood chronic pain: Genetics and family factors

 Chronic pain can run in families, with the risk of paediatric chronic pain increasing dramatically for offspring of adults with chronic pain.
 This is often attributable to genetic predispositions to certain disorders, but can also be associated with individual differences in stress response.
 Researchers at UCLA found that adults with the 5-HTTLPR S allele had higher cortisol levels, which can contribute both to the progression of chronic pain disorders and to less positive parenting.

 For chronic pain patients, family support is an important factor in promoting successful pain management and rehabilitation.
 While healthy family interaction has a positive impact on paediatric pain patients, overprotectiveness and unhealthy relationship demands can foster depressive symptoms.

 School support

 School support is also an important factor influencing paediatric chronic pain outcomes.
-When children receive appropriate support from teachers and school counsellors, they are more likely to achieve attain success and psychological wellbeing.
+When children receive appropriate support from teachers and school counsellors, and support staff such as therapists they are more likely to achieve attain success and psychological wellbeing.
 This process can often be facilitated by a paediatric nurse practitioner (PNP), who coordinates a child's education with his or her medical treatment.